 When your blanket is completed, please look at it!
 Make sure this is a blanket you would be happy to give to a loved one.
+Also, while the sentiment is appreciated, we ask that you do not donate store bought blankets as we are unable to distribute them.
 Our standards are high as required by UPMC facilities.

 All blankets should be laundered, after completed, in scent free laundry products.